 Units and Currencies – Use Metric/SI (System international) units throughout the manuscript.
 If non-SI units must be used, please give conversion to the correct SI unit.

-Publication Charges: $US 150 will be charged as publication charges after the acceptance of paper.
+From Abroad: $US 150 will be charged as publication charges after the acceptance of paper.